ZenderB3D/pp_docs/docs/gettingstarted.md

 #Updating

+If replacing the files fails:

 First remove the add-on in blender and then restart the client.
 Now you should be able to re-install the add-on safely.

 #General usage

 If you hid the n-panel, all features are accessible from the pistonpusher pop up menu.
 The default shortcut is **SHIFT+E**.

+To append/instantiate a piston, you simply select a thumbnail.
+New instances are always 'reset' to a sort of default expected state.
+This means that the B empty will always be re-parented to its host armature even if the last instance was already placed and constrained.

+Depending on object selection, a piston will be placed at an object's location, the 3d cursor or the snap tool/modal will be started.